MGM Offers To Donate Nearly $1 Million On Behalf Of Las Vegas Victims It Is Suing

 "We have a single mom who is about to be evicted because she can't work because of the post traumatic stress of the shooting," Fine said.

-"Frankly, I would love it if [MGM] gave our non-profit some of that money.
+"Frankly, I would love it if [MGM] gave our nonprofit some of that money.
 And if not us, I hope they give it to organizations that give to survivors directly," Fine said.